ccfontes/timbre-util/README.md

 ### Features
 -------
+Running `(config-timbre!)` will do the following:
-  - Beautiful colors for different levels of logging
+  - set up beautiful colors for different levels of logging
-  - Logging defaults to disabled when using leiningen and enabled otherwise
+  - disable logging until you run `(toggle!)`
   - Toggling logs on or off